kubeomatic/k8s-timebomb/docs/README.md

 TimeBom is greate for POC where you may try a new tool/solution and don't want to forget to remove it from your test cluster.

 With TimeBomb it will happen automatically.
-TimeBomb will delete ir for you after the timer expire. :wink:
+TimeBomb will delete ir for you after the timer expire.

 ### Development and test environment